JoeBright1619/Zimways_website/README.md

 # ZimWays Food Delivery

-ZimWays Food Delivery is a website for ordering food online.
-Customers can browse the menu, add items to their cart, and place orders.
+**ZimWays** is a web-based product delivery platform designed to simplify online shopping and last-mile delivery.
+Customers can seamlessly browse products, manage their cart, place orders, and have items delivered directly to their doorstep.

 ## 🔒 License

-This project is proprietary and all rights are reserved by **Kirenga Joe Bright Collins**.
+This project is **proprietary software**.
+All rights are reserved by **Kirenga Joe Bright Collins**.
-You may not copy, distribute, or modify any part of this codebase without explicit permission.
+Unauthorized use, reproduction, modification, or distribution of any part of this codebase is strictly prohibited without prior written consent.

-© 2025 Bright Collins.
+© 2025 Kirenga Joe Bright Collins.
 All rights reserved.